as-ideas/oil/CONTRIBUTING.md

 ### Dev-Kit

-On some demo pages there's a little oil.js' oil rig icon in the corner.
-Clicking it gives you a menu where you can check the return values from the Oil instance as well as more options where you can opt-in, opt-out etc.
+On some demo pages there's a little oil rig icon in the top right corner.
+Clicking it opens a menu where you can check the return values from the Oil instance as well as more options where you can opt-in, opt-out etc.

 You can also run commands on the window.AS_OIL_DEV_KIT object, like: